Inverse Probability Weighting-based Mediation Analysis for Microbiome Data

-We refer to the estimation and hypothesis testing methods for the NDE described above as NDE-based methods, and the estimation and hypothesis testing methods for the NIE as the NIE-based methods.
+We refer to the estimation and hypothesis testing method for the NDE described above as IPW-NDE-based method, and the estimation and hypothesis testing method for the NIE as the IPW-NIE-based method.

 \centerline{ \bf Supplementary Material for} \centerline{ \bf ``Inverse Probability Weighting-based Mediation Analysis for Microbiome Data"}